My husband and I have recently started looking for a new house.

 I want to do life with people.
 I want people to see my marriage and my parenting and say “Yes!
 I want that!” – not to be more like me, but to be more like Christ.
 To see that His way really does work, and that it really is worth all the effort.

 I want my kids to bring allllll their friends over.
-And I want foster kids someday.
-Like, as many as my husband will let me have (lol).
+And I want to have a TON of foster kids someday.
 I just want to adopt them all and bake them batch after batch of chocolate chip cookies and tell them how much I love them, how much Jesus loves them and that it’s all going to be alright.
 Really.

 And every time I hear a radio commercial for Cure.org or Compassion International, or I get mail from Food for the Hungry or Water Mission, I just want to whip out my credit card and give them alllllllll the money without even batting an eyelash.
 Because while my kids are clamoring for their third breakfast, there are kids out there who won’t get breakfast at all, and that breaks my heart.